desmondloh31/comp1531-Messaging-Platform-Frontend-Application/README.md

 Reference 7.5.
 ## 5. Interface specifications

-These interface specifications come from Hayden & COMP6080, who are building the frontend to the requirements set out below.
+These interface specifications come from COMP6080, who are building the frontend to the requirements set out below.

 ### 5.1.
 Input/Output types